 We also invite submissions of original artwork (painting, illustration, photography, other digital media, etc), sent as colour image files, along with a brief (300 words max, artist’s statement).
 Images may be used as a feature section, or to complement critical and creative texts, as per the editors’ discretion.

-We will be open again for submissions from 21 March 2023.
-If you would like to receive a complimentary e-book of the most recent issue to check content and style, please request one from assistant Heather Robbins (email@example.com).
+Our next issue’s submissions deadline is 21 September 2023.
+If you would like to receive a complimentary e-book of the most recent issue to check content and style, please request one from assistant Heather Robbins (firstname.lastname@example.org).

 Submissions should be accompanied by a separate file with the title, a 100-word abstract, a brief (100 words) biographical note and, for creative work that draws on existing fairy tales, folklore, myth or fantastical traditions, a similarly short statement on why you were drawn to do so.
 Relevant colour image files, along with copyright permission, may also be supplied at this stage.